francoisgirard51/francoisgirard51/README.md

 ## Pro bono consulting
-If you are an NGO, I would be happy to support you with my skills.
+If you are a NGO, I would be happy to support you with my skills.
 You can contact me here: francois.l.girard@protonmail.com

 ## Medium blog